GreenWaves-Technologies/mbed-os-example-spiflash-driver/README.md

 ## <a name="run-the-example-binary-on-the-GAP8"></a> Run the Example Binary on the GAP8

-Copy the binary from `<root_dir>/mbed-os-example-spiflash-driver/BUILD/GAP8/GCC_RISCV/mbed-os-example-spiflash-driver.elf` to the GAP8:

 1. Connect your device (with sensor board) to the computer over USB.
 1. Execute the script (make sure you have already install the [gap_sdk](https://github.com/GreenWaves-Technologies/gap_sdk)) :